himalayahall/demo/README.md

 | 10         | 5000         | 00:00:00:800 |
 | 1000       | 5000         | 00:00:07:900 |

+### Ideas for Performance Improvement

-Performance could be further increased through horizontal scaling - simply launch additional replay server processes with a Load Balancer, using sticky connections, and distribute clients among these servers.
-Other optimizations may be to use a wire encoding like Google Proto to cut down network bandwidth and large datasets could be cached in a distributed cache like Redis.
+- Use a binary wire encoding like Google Proto to cut down network traffic.
+- Cache large datasets in a distributed cache like Redis.
+- Horizontal scaling -> launch additional replay server processes with a Load Balancer to fan out traffic among the servers.
+Sticky connections would pin client traffic to the same server.

+## Conclusion

+As above tests demonstrate, this replay server satisfies all [Functional](#Functional) and [Non-Functional](#Non-Functional) requirements.